omarakl/key-logger-with-email-sending/README.md

-This Key logger is designed to record the keyboard keys typing and stores the records in a file that will send every 100 characters separately in a specified email.
+This Key logger is designed to record the keyboard keys typing and stores the records in a file that will send every 100 characters separately to a specified email.
 (Note that spaces, backspaces are considered characters)

 How to use :